kus/cs2-modded-server/README.md

 The default is set to add 1 bot if only 1 human is in the server, and then if there is 2 or more humans there will be no bots.

-You can overwrite the settings for the bots by creating a "[custom file](#custom-files)" for this file [custom_bots.cfg](https://github.com/kus/cs2-modded-server/blob/master/game/csgo/cfg/custom_bots.cfg).
+You can overwrite the settings for the bots by creating a "[custom file](#custom-files)" for this file [custom_bots.cfg](https://github.com/dawidkulpa/cs2-modded-server/blob/master/game/csgo/cfg/custom_bots.cfg).

-If you copy [custom_bots.cfg](https://github.com/kus/cs2-modded-server/blob/master/game/csgo/cfg/custom_bots.cfg) and put it in the `custom_files/cfg/` directory (`/home/steam/cs2/custom_files/cfg/` on default Linux setup) and you can modify it and change say `bot_quota` to `10` if you want 10 players at all times.
+If you copy [custom_bots.cfg](https://github.com/dawidkulpa/cs2-modded-server/blob/master/game/csgo/cfg/custom_bots.cfg) and put it in the `custom_files/cfg/` directory (`/home/steam/cs2/custom_files/cfg/` on default Linux setup) and you can modify it and change say `bot_quota` to `10` if you want 10 players at all times.
 When the server starts (on Linux and Windows) it will merge this file into the game cfg and it will execute every time `bots.cfg` executes.

 You can also just login to RCON `rcon_password yourpassword` and use `rcon bot_add_ct` and `rcon bot_add_t`.

 If you want to remove bots you use `rcon bot_kick`.

-### Failed to open libtier0.so

-`Failed to open libtier0.so (/home/steam/cs2/bin/libgcc_s.so.1: version 'GCC_7.0.0' not found (required by /lib/i386-linux-gnu/libstdc++.so.6))`

-This is because Valve ships their own copies of those libraries.
-As modern systems will have newer versions, you can safely delete the listed file from the server install.
-Do not delete the file in the system path (usually lib or lib32)[*](https://wiki.alliedmods.net/Installing_metamod:source).

-`cd /home/steam/cs2/bin/` and `rm libgcc_s.so.1` and restart the server.

 ### How do I connect to RCON remotely?

 [Download SourceAdminTool](https://nightly.link/Drifter321/admintool/workflows/build/master) ([source](https://github.com/Drifter321/admintool)) for your OS (you can read about it [here](https://forums.alliedmods.net/showthread.php?t=289370)) and click `Servers > Add Servers` and put in the `<IP>:27015` and when you see the server show in the list, down the bottom left type in your RCON password and click `Login` and you should be able to execute commands from the bottom text box i.e. `exec dm.cfg`

-**You must connect to the server from the public IP if hosting an online server, not the LAN IP even if you are on the same network.
-The script logs the public IP `Starting server on XXX.XXX.XXX.XXX:27015`**

 ### Why can't I set the server to start automatically with a mod loaded